Sinocifeng/fairCliques/README.md

 - Related processing methods, please see `src/ChooseEdge.java`
 - If you want to modify the probability `p` of the sampling edge, please modify the parameter `probability`.

-Note: We use stream extensively in the code for programming.
+**Note**: We use stream extensively in the code for programming.
 Please do not use versions lower than JDK8.